easysmsgr/plugin-easysms-playsms/INSTALL.md

 # Installation

-You will need an installed and working playSMS, and assumed your playSMS is installed with these setups:
+You will need an installed and working playSMS, and assumed your playSMS is installed with this setup:

 - Your playSMS web files is in `/var/www/html/playsms`

-Follow below steps in order:
+Follow below steps:

 1. Clone this repo to your playSMS server